byrokrat/id/README.md

 ## Symfony Bundle

-To use these validation rules in your Symfony project see the third party project [IdentityNumberValidatorBundle](https://github.com/jongotlin/IdentityNumberValidatorBundle).
+To use as validation rules in your Symfony project see the third party package [IdentityNumberValidatorBundle](https://github.com/jongotlin/IdentityNumberValidatorBundle).

 ## Hacking